 Determining project completion and assessing project status

-Scope
+Scope of the document

 This document aims to analyze the given business case from a high-level, systems-oriented perspective.
 The overall analysis and supporting diagrams showcase a conceptual design of the overall system from a business standpoint and provides, only to a limited level, details about all functional and non-functional requirements.
 Analysis of technical requirements, hardware and software resources are not discussed.
 Also, considering the wide array of business processes in an educational institution, we have taken the Fee collection process for detailed analysis and as a way to deliberate on the overall system design.